 You made it!
 We packed a lot of information into this post so I wanted to distill the key points for you and lay out next steps so you know exactly where to from here.

-Here are the 5 steps for writing a job-winning nursing cover letter:
+Here are the 5 steps for writing a job-winning nursing resume:

-- Use ResyMatch.io to find the right keywords and optimize your cover letter for each nursing role you apply to
+- Use ResyMatch.io to find the right keywords and optimize your resume for each nursing role you apply to

-- Compare the draft of your nursing cover letter to the examples on this page to make sure you're on the right path
+- Compare the draft of your nursing resume to the examples on this page to make sure you're on the right path

 If you follow those steps, you're going to be well on your way to landing more nursing interviews and job offers.

-Now that your cover letter is taking care of, be sure to check out our guide on writing a job-winning Nursing resume (with examples!)
+Now that you've got your resume taken care of, check out our guide on writing a job-winning Nursing cover letter (with examples!)